Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Furthermore, you can consider increasing how much of your salary you are putting into a 401(k) or another type of retirement account.
 Upping your contributions will both help you reach your savings goals and lower how much you pay in taxes.
 This is because money that goes into a 401(k) or 403(b) is taken out of your paycheck before taxes are applied, so you're actually lowering your taxable income.
 And while New Hampshire doesn’t collect income taxes, you can still save on federal taxes.

 Another option is to put more of your paycheck into an HSA or FSA if your employer offers it.
-One important difference with spending accounts and retirement accounts is that only $610 can roll over from an FSA between 2023 and 2024.
-That limit will increase to $640 for FSA balances carried over into 2025.
+One important difference with spending accounts and retirement accounts is that only $640 can roll over from an FSA between 2024 and 2025.
 That means if you contribute more to an FSA but you don’t use it all within the year, you will lose it.

 On the other hand, if you regularly get a big refund, that’s a problem, too – after all, that’s extra money you could have been using all year.
 In this case, you might want to consider whether you should adjust your withholding.
 This will affect how much money is taken from your paycheck.